SergeyKuz1001/python-gRPC-messenger/README.md

 # GRPC-Chat

-GRPC-chat is a basic cross-platform p2p messenger, which is implemented as a part of SPbU Software Architecture course
+GRPC-chat is a basic cross-platform p2p messenger, which is implemented as a part of SPbU Software Architecture course.

 ## *How to run?*